GitHubOfAndrew/TeAMOFlow/README.md

 **NOTE:** Regarding ethics of privacy and data collection, it is usually advised to let users know that your data is being collected as transparency can save organizations from legal trouble and develop a sense of trust with clients/consumers.
 I am not a legal expert, this is just common sense.

 With that said, let us write a sample workflow in teamoflow:

+To start seeing how to utilize models in our Matrix Factorization library, let us generate random interaction data calling our generate_random_interaction() method.

+The following code snippet will generate a random interaction table between 300 users, 1000 items, which is 0.5% dense (meaning only about 0.5% of the entries are nonzero).
+The nonzero entries in this matrix indicate an *interaction* between *user* and *item* of some sort.

 ```
 from teamoflow.mf import *